Updated on by Kate Gordon

-The proliferation of apps has both positive and negatives.
-They make things more convenient, enable better ways of doing things and bring savings in time and costs But there are drawbacks too, because people like to use apps like fast food restaurants – mixing and matching a little from many, rather than just using one.
+The proliferation of apps has both positives and negatives.
+They make things more convenient, enable better ways of doing things and bring savings in time and costs.
+However, there are drawbacks too because people like to use apps like fast food restaurants – mixing and matching a little from many, rather than just using one.

 Too Much Choice Leads to Data Silos

-This means that a business might be using multiple software services to look after just one aspect of its operations, like accounting for example.
+This means that a business might be using multiple software services to look after just one aspect of its operations.
+For example, their accounting processes.
 But lots of apps can mean a lot of chaos.
-Not only are businesses relying on all sorts of different software from different providers, they are also storing their own data in different locations, from the cloud to their own data centres.
+Not only are businesses relying on all sorts of different software from different providers.
+They are also storing their own data in different locations, from the cloud to their own data centres.

-Companies find themselves unable to integrate their third party apps, their own cloud-based data and their own on-site data, and the outcome is slow processes, confusion, data loss and unhappy customers.
+Companies find themselves unable to integrate their third-party apps, their own cloud-based data and their own on-site data.
+The outcome is slow processes, confusion, data loss and unhappy customers.

-The best way to get around this is to combine several pieces of software by bringing platforms and apps together into the same system, making life easier for both customers and businesses alike.
+The best way to get around this is to combine several pieces of software by bringing platforms and apps together into the same system.
+As a result, making life easier for both customers and businesses alike.
 This is where iPaaS (integration Platform as a Service) comes in.

 Solving the Problem with iPaaS

 iPaaS solutions enable a company to bring all the applications and apps it uses into one centralised system.
-Think of it like bridge-building: iPaaS solutions gives users the ready-made tools and elements to create and manage integrations, constructing bridges (or connections) between systems.
+Think of it like bridge-building: iPaaS solutions give users the ready-made tools and elements to create and manage integrations.
+Just like constructing bridges (or connections) between systems.

-The bridges are made via an API – the ‘connection point’ provided by a software vendor that enables an application to connect with other applications.
-Connecting two APIs together so that they can communicate is the essential building block of an integration.
+The bridges are made via an API – the ‘connection point’.
+This is provided by a software vendor that enables an application to connect with other applications.
+Connecting two APIs together so that they can communicate is the essential building block of integration.

 Why use iPaaS?

 Before iPaaS, the only way to create a link between systems was through having a bridge coded directly between them.
-These would largely be written from the ground up by a developer and be ‘custom’ for each individual company: a developer-intensive process.
+These would largely be written from the ground up by a developer.
+They would be ‘custom’ for each individual company: a developer-intensive process.